 The Health Board commenced its mass vaccination programme in December 2020.
-Four Vaccination centres were fully operational by the end of March 2021 as well as mobile teams and local vaccination centres.
+This was delivered through three mass vaccination centres with a fourth centre due to open at the end of March 2021, mobile teams and healthcare hubs.
 The vaccination programme has also been supported by primary care with 59 GP practices supporting vaccination of local population.
 Up to the end of March 2021, the Health Board has delivered 196,444 first doses (50% of our total adult population) and 65,155 second doses.

 Listening to seldom heard groups as part of the COVID-19 Vaccination program.

 The term 'seldom-heard groups' refers to under-represented people who use our services.
-Many factors can contribute to people who use services being seldomheard, including: Disability, Ethnicity, Sexuality, Communication impairments, mental health problems, Homelessness, Geographical isolation.
+Many factors can contribute to people who use services being seldom-heard, including: Disability, Ethnicity, Sexuality, Communication impairments, mental health problems, Homelessness, Geographical isolation.
 Working in collaboration with our partners we have developed plans to reach the following groups:

+- odevelue of the constraint of

 - Homeless people

 - Travellers

 - Asylum seekers

-- Black, Asian or Minority Ethnic Communities
+- o Black, Asian or Minority Ethnic Communities

-- Carers
+- Carers 0

 - People with sensory loss

 - Transgender communities

 - People with some Mental Health conditions

 - Sex Workers